natalie-ava/StudentPerformance/README.md

 # Results

-The refined models achieved XX% accuracy on the test dataset, with notable differences in performance across subjects.
+The refined models achieved 62% accuracy on the test dataset, with notable differences in performance across subjects.
 Feature importance analysis revealed that test preparation course completion and parental education level had significant impacts on student success.

 The classification reports indicated that the model performed best in predicting reading scores, with strong precision and recall.
 However, math scores showed greater variability, likely due to broader disparities in student preparation and subject difficulty.
 The confusion matrix suggests that misclassification occurs most frequently between students on the borderline of passing or failing.